SURFscz/SRAMsync/README.md

 meant to be interpreted by the EventHandler class and are meaningless to the main loop.

-Lets assume the short name of the CO group to be synchronized is:
+Let's assume the short name of the CO group to be synchronized is:
 'experiment_A' and that we would like to call it 'sram_experiment_a' at the destination.
 The specification for a group could be as follows: